 These are the kind I use.
 I like them because they are sturdy, easy to clean, allow plenty of air flow and they fold for traveling.
 As far as size, you want something big enough for the puppy to grow into so when he/she is an adult they will be able to stand up, turn around and lie down easily.
 You can find them HERE

 The crate on the left is 24x17x19 and perfect for a puppy to grow into.

 Make sure the puppy has his own toys, blanket and bed in a quiet area where he can rest and feel safe and secure.
 His area should not be drafty.
 Do not place his area near a fan, vent, or near a door.
 His area should not be located near a furnace nor near a fireplace.
-A crate is an excellent choice if you have to leave home for a few hours and want to make sure the puppy doesn’t get into anything.
-A crate will also make them feel protected in their new environment.
+A crate or puppy pen is an excellent choice if you have to leave home for a few hours and want to make sure the puppy doesn’t get into anything and also make them feel protected in their new environment.

 Always make sure that your puppy has a place to call his own.
 I have dog beds set up in other rooms so they always have their own special areas in the house.

 Let the puppy explore a little bit at a time.
 A puppy may be small but will still like to walk around and have his feet on the ground!
 Do not let the puppy have full run of the home.
 Also a loving child may want to carry the puppy all around but you must not permit this as it can cause motion sickness and lack of appetite.

 All babies born in our home are socialized from birth with daily interaction.
 I always like to be with the mothers during their births.
 My females always find comfort with me being there with them.
 Handling as well as talking to the new babies everyday is important to bond with them and make sure they are healthy and getting enough to eat.
 When they live here, they go outside everyday for some fresh air and playtime.

 This is the style harness I like to use for walks..
 It is very simple to use and comfortable for your puppy.

 Please do not use neck collars as it could cause damage to them.
 Choose a style that goes around the body.